SundaeSwap-finance/sundae-sdk/docs/typescript/core/classes/Core.WithdrawConfig.md

 [Core](../modules/Core.md).WithdrawConfig

-The `WithdrawConfig` class helps to properly format your withdraw arguments for use within [Core.TxBuilder](Core.TxBuilder.md).
+The `WithdrawConfig` class helps to properly format your withdraw arguments for use within [Core.TxBuilderV1](Core.TxBuilderV1.md) or [Core.TxBuilderV3](Core.TxBuilderV3.md).

 **`Example`**